JackDraak/2016Udemy/2D_Shooter/Assets/_Scripts/README.txt

 	do i need to prefab a 'position' with an enemy in it to get past this webGL bug?

+	have enemies test for active player before droppping bombs?

 	??? take player health out of level manager and put in player

 	optimize collision layers